strapi/documentation/docusaurus/docs/user-docs/features/content-manager.md

 #### Relational fields

-Relation-type fields added to a content-type from the Content-type Builder allow establishing a relation with another collection type.
+Relation-type fields added to a content-type allow establishing a relation with another collection type.
 These fields are called "relational fields".

-The content of relational fields is written from the edit view of the content-type they belong to (see [Writing content](/user-docs/content-manager/writing-content)).
+The content of relational fields is written from the edit view of the content-type they belong to.
 However, relational fields can point to one or several entries of the other collection type, this is why in the Content Manager it is possible to manage a content-type's relational fields to choose which entries are relevant.

 <details>
 <summary>Example</summary>